Tuning query performance with Azure Cosmos DB

 Metric Unit Description

-The client SDKs may internally make multiple query operations to serve the query within each partition.
-The client makes more than one call per-partition if the total results exceed x-ms-max-item-count, if the query exceeds the provisioned throughput for the partition, or if the query payload reaches the maximum size per page, or if the query reaches the system allocated timeout limit.
-Each partial query execution returns a x-ms-documentdb-query-metrics for that page.
+The client SDKs can internally make multiple query requests to serve the query within each partition.
+The client makes more than one call per-partition if the total results exceed the max item count request option, if the query exceeds the provisioned throughput for the partition, if the query payload reaches the maximum size per page, or if the query reaches the system allocated timeout limit.
+Each partial query execution returns query metrics for that page.

 Here are some sample queries, and how to interpret some of the metrics returned from query execution: